"Difficult horses do not exist. They have become difficult to handle, forced by man...

 A continuation of work on the chosen aspects of the first day.

-Online bookings close 72 hours prior.
+Online bookings close 72 hours before the clinic opens.
 Booking on the door where still available will be £50/day or £90/weekend.

 Your PayPal receipt or email confirmation serves as your ticket.
 Please have a screenshot or printout ready when you arrive.